 Ireland has a cross-governmental challenge-based approach through the National Planning Framework (Ireland 2040) and the associated National Development Plan.
-The framework sets out 10 National Strategic Outcomes (NSOs, see Appendix 1), the achievements of which are necessary to ensure prosperity, equality, a sustainable future, and protection of our natural environment, and the review and updating of the National Development Plan 2018-2027 is in progress, and the impact of COVID-19 has led to the launch of a national Economic Recovery Plan.
-A sustainable, balanced, and inclusive economic recovery, alongside pre-existing challenges such as Brexit, digitalisation and decarbonisation are at the centre of the new plan.
-The approach to these challenges will include a new all-island focus with the government's Shared Island initiative.
+The framework sets out 10 National Strategic Outcomes (NSOs, see Appendix 1), the achievements of which are necessary to ensure prosperity, equality, a sustainable future, and protection of our natural environment.
+Impact 2030 outlines some of the key economic and societal challenges facing Ireland, including climate change and the need for decarbonisation; economic transformation fuelled by technological and other change; greater international competition and geopolitical instability; increased mobility of talent; and the need to build societal resilience.
+Research is essential to address these and other challenges, and to achieve the aims of the National Development Plan.

 The achievement of national or global goals will be challenging in themselves and will require an unprecedented level of collaboration and coordination both within the State and on an interjurisdictional basis.
-Given the myriad agencies that will be at the 'coal-face' in implementation of national plans, major opportunities for researchers to form new connections and links will emerge, regionally and locally, and, in doing so, will further demonstrate the value of the Irish research system as a national resource.
+Given the myriad agencies that will be at the 'coalface' in implementation of national plans, major opportunities for researchers to form new connections and links will emerge, regionally and locally, and, in doing so, will further demonstrate the value of the Irish research system as a national resource.

-Excellent research across all disciplines has a major role to play in developing new knowledge and evidence, which policy-makers and practitioners can utilise to guide action and interventions on the path to successfully achieving national or international societal challenges.
+Excellent research across all disciplines has a major role to play in developing new knowledge and evidence, which policymakers and practitioners can utilise to guide action and interventions on the path to successfully achieving national or international societal challenges.
 Maximising the contribution of the research system in this regard requires a strong emphasis on building robust mechanisms to ensure the transmission and integration of knowledge and evidence into the policy and practice environment, including building the necessary relationships with the public sector, civil society, or elsewhere, to support this process.